1987 Stanley Cup playoffs: Conference finals

-Prince of Wales Conference Final
+Prince of Wales Conference final

 (P1) Philadelphia Flyers vs. (A2) Montreal Canadiens

 This was the third playoff series meeting between these two teams.
 Montreal won both previous meetings, including their last meeting in a four-game sweep in the 1976 Stanley Cup Finals.

+Philadelphia defeated Montreal in six games.
+Rick Tocchet scored the game-winner at 7:11 of the third period in game six to send the Flyers to the Stanley Cup Final for the second time in three years.

-Clarence Campbell Conference Final
+Clarence Campbell Conference final

 (S1) Edmonton Oilers vs. (N2) Detroit Red Wings

 This was the first playoff series meeting between these two teams.

 Stanley Cup Finals

 This was the third playoff series between these two teams, and their second Finals meeting.
 Both teams split their previous two meetings.
 Edmonton won the 1985 Stanley Cup Finals in five games.
 This time, Edmonton was the regular season champion with 50 wins and 106 points, and Philadelphia was second with 46 wins and 100 points.

 Unlike the 1985 final, this series would go the distance; and for the first time since 1971, the Stanley Cup Finals went the full seven games.
 Edmonton took the first two games at home, then split in Philadelphia.
 However, the Flyers won the next two games, one in Edmonton and one back in Philadelphia by one goal after overcoming two-goal deficits in both games facing elimination, to force a deciding seventh game.
 Edmonton won game seven to earn its third Stanley Cup in four seasons.